Attempts to define a Baum--Connes map via localization of categories for inverse semigroups: is a triangulated category

 We shall not need the following lemma but state it as an interesting observation in its own.
 It is proved like in the last paragraph of \cite[Section 2.3]{meyernest}.

 \begin{lemma}[Section 2.3 in \cite{meyernest}] Every exact triangle is isomorphic to an extension triangle in $\widetilde{KK}^G$. \end{lemma}

-\begin{proposition}[Proposition 2.1 and Appendix A of \cite{meyernest}] Suppose that $G$ is $E$-continuous.
+\begin{proposition}[Proposition 2.1 and Appendix A of \cite{meyernest}] Suppose that $G$ is $E$-continuous and Theorem \ref{adaptionth65} is correct.
 The category $\widetilde{KK}^G$ endowed with the translation functor $\Sigma^{-1}$ (the suspension functor in a triangulated category) and exact triangles from Definition \ref{defExactTriangle} is a triangulated category. \end{proposition}

 \begin{proof} One of the axioms of an triangulated category, the axiom (TR1) of \cite{neemanbook}, requires that every morphism $f:A \rightarrow B$ in $\widetilde{KK}^G$ fits into an exact triangle $\Sigma B \rightarrow C \rightarrow A \stackrel{f}{\rightarrow} B$.
 If $f$ is actually a $*$-homomorphism then we may take the mapping cone triangle as an exact triangle (see Definitions \ref{defMappingConeTriangle} and \ref{defExactTriangle}).
 Given a general morphism $f \in KK^G(A,B)$ we rewrite it as the image of the map $\Delta$ of Theorem \ref{adaptionth65}, that is $f = x \circ g \circ y$, where $g:q_s A \rightarrow q_s B$ is an equivariant $*$-homomorphism, and $x \in {KK}^G(q_s A,A)$ and $y \in {KK}^G(B,q_s B)$ are isomorphisms in ${KK}^G$, and take the mapping cone triangle for $g$.